-Native American tribal governments (Federally recognized), Nonprofits having a 501(c) (3) status with the IRS, other than institutions of higher education
+Nonprofits having a 501(c)(3) status with the IRS, other than institutions of higher education, Nonprofits that do not have a 501(c)(3) status with the IRS, other than institutions of higher education

-An applicant entity may submit more than one application, if each application proposes a different project in response to the solicitation.
+An applicant entity may submit more than one application, if each application proposes a

+Page 1 of 31 O-BJA-2023-171692 different project in response to the solicitation.
 Also, an entity may be proposed as a subrecipient (subgrantee) in more than one application.